 During my days running Python scripts on my local machine, I tried and failed to automate a number of processes.
-However, each experience was valuable in honing the craft of software development and learning to take ownership over my work.
+However, each experience was valuable in honing the craft of software development and learning to take ownership of my work.

 - The tools that you know aren’t necessarily the best tools for the job.

 A great way to learn is to throw yourself into the deep end and use new tools.
 Doing some data analysis?
 Try using Python or SQL to get the job done.

 At Bandwidth there is a culture that encourages asking questions and reaching out to people around the company to learn.
 That is exactly what happened on an ordinary Thursday in 2021.